BREAKING

 Borderline's

-the form of solicitous contacts, after numerous months or
+can take the form of solicitous contacts, after numerous months

-current love, can trigger phone calls or unplanned/impromptu
+him/her, can trigger phone calls or unplanned, impromptu visits

-visits with you!
-If you've had a bunch of 'hang-ups' on your answering
+with you!
+If you've had a bunch of 'hang-ups' on your voicemail,

-probably have to set firm parameters and limits for the Borderline
+some point, you'll have to set firm parameters and limits for the

-concerning acceptable behaviors (as you would with a child), as
+Borderline concerning acceptable behaviors (as you would with a

-this person is incapable of discerning/setting them for him or herself.
+young child), as this person is incapable of discerning or setting

 Boundary